scuba156/ModListBackup/README.md

 * Filter and sort mods and backups by name, load order, source, colours, incompatible and more
 * Set custom colours to mod names for easy highlighting or grouping
 * Rename a mod for easier identification
-* Easily browse files for locally installed mods
+* Easily browse directories of locally installed mods

 #### Improved UI

-* Clean and simple design
+* Clean and simple tabbed design
-* Tabbed sections
 * Larger list size to view more mods
 * More buttons that fit in with the original design
-* A searchable config tab with many options
+* Searchable config tab with many options
-* A searchable tools tab for miscellaneous functions
+* Searchable tools tab for miscellaneous functions
+* Keyboard shortcuts to navigate easier (See [Keybindings](https://github.com/scuba156/ModListBackup/wiki/Keybindings))

 ## Requirements